Anarchism in Japan: In China and East Asia

 Japanese and Korean anarchists alike involved themselves in anarchist struggles in China.
-Iwasa Sakutarō was amongst those invited to China, spending two years there from 1927 until 1929.
+Iwasa Sakutarō was among those invited to China, spending two years there from 1927 until 1929.
 Iwasa, together with other Japanese, Taiwanese, Korean, and Chinese activists, worked together in joint projects such as the Shanghai Labour University, an experiment with new educational institutions and theories.

 During his stay in China, Iwasa planned to establish a 'Greater Alliance of East Asian Anarchists'.
-The idea had originally been proposed by Chinese anarchist Yu Seo in 1926, who had argued against a "mad wave" of patriotism amongst Korean, Indian, Filipino, Vietnamese and Taiwanese anarchists, demonstrating the huge scope of the idea.
+The idea had originally been proposed by Chinese anarchist Yu Seo in 1926, who had argued against a "mad wave" of patriotism among Korean, Indian, Filipino, Vietnamese and Taiwanese anarchists, demonstrating the huge scope of the idea.
 In September 1927, this was realised practically, when about 60 anarchists from China, Taiwan, Japan, Korea, Vietnam, and India gathered in Nanjing to organise an 'Eastern Anarchist League'.
 The League established a headquarters in Shanghai, created a network connecting anarchists across the region, and published a journal called 'The East' (Dongbang), the first issue of which was published in August 1928.